ls1intum/Artemis/docs/dev/guidelines/client.rst

 17. Websocket subscriptions
 ===========================

-The client must not subscribe to more than 20 websocket topics simultaneously, independent of the amount of exercises, lectures, courses, etc. there are.
+The client must not subscribe to more than 20 websocket topics simultaneously, regardless of the amount of exercises, lectures, courses, etc. there are for one particular user.

 Best Practices: